How we are working to protect Arctic people, tundra and wildlife

 What’s going on in the Arctic?

-Given all we know about how bad oil drilling is for the environment and public health, why is this still a story in 2023 in places such as the Refuge and the Reserve?
+Given all we know about how bad oil drilling is for the environment and public health, why is this still a story in 2025 in places such as the Refuge and the Reserve?

 When it comes to the Reserve, it’s open for leasing.
 Since 1999, oil companies have bid on 7 million acres in 15 lease sales, and some of those companies have already developed drilling operations on that leased land.
 In 2013, the Obama administration opened up approximately 11 million acres for future oil and gas drilling.
 Then, in 2020, the Trump administration unveiled a new plan that aimed to develop more than 80% of the Reserve’s 23 million acres for oil.
-While the Biden administration has not leased any more acreage there, in March 2023, the administration approved the Willow Project, which includes three oil wells, roads, gravel pits and an airstrip.
+While the Biden administration did not lease any more acreage there, in March 2023, the administration approved the Willow Project, which includes three oil wells, roads, gravel pits and an airstrip.

 What are we doing to protect Alaska’s arctic region?